 Medical treatment has comprised the bulk of workers’ comp claim costs in recent years, and the trend seems to have no end in sight.
 Where indemnity used to be the main expense, medical now represents 60% or more.

-There are a variety of tools to help manage medical costs; medical bill review, utilization review, provider networks, nurse case management, nurse triage, Medicare Set-asides, and the list goes on.
-While any of these tools can be effective, they might actually be costing you more than they are saving.
-You need to look at your return on investment and make sure the medical management services you are using are truly helping your organization save money on medical.
+There are various tools to help manage medical costs; medical bill review, utilization review, provider networks, nurse case management, nurse triage, Medicare Set-asides, and so on.
+While many of these tools can be effective, they might cost you more than they save.
+You need to look at your return on investment and ensure the medical management services you use are truly helping your organization save money on medical.